Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Lion Habitat Ranch

-Marvel at some of the world’s most majestic animals
+Marvel at some of the world’s most majestic animals.

-📍 Google Maps | Phone: (702) 595-6666 | Website | Hours: 11 am – 3 pm daily, Closed Tuesdays and Wednesdays | Entrance: $25, adults, Free for Children under 14
+📍 Google Maps | Phone: (702) 595-6666 | Website | Hours: 11 am – 3 pm daily (winter); 10 am – 2 pm daily (summer) | Entrance: $20+ adults, $8 ages 4-14, free under 4 | 👉 Reserve Lion Habitat Ranch Tickets

 The Lion Habitat Ranch is home to over 20 lions, Nevada’s only giraffe, ostriches, and exotic birds.
-Ozzie the Giraffe even paints pictures every 30 minutes, which is a show you get to see for free with admission.
+Ozzie the Giraffe even paints pictures every 30 minutes, which is a show you get to see for free with admission tickets.

 You might also want to purchase separate tickets to feed Ozzie or even get a chance to feed the lions.

-Even if you don’t pay to feed the animals yourself, the employees are very kind and they will feed them so you can see them up close.
-Check out my article on Day Trips from Las Vegas to see more places to check out while in Henderson!
+But even if you don’t pay to feed the animals yourself, the employees are very kind and they will feed them so you can see them up close.

 Springs Preserve

-Learn about Nevada history, see wildlife, and take a train ride through the birthplace of Las Vegas
+Learn about Nevada history, see wildlife, and take a train ride through the birthplace of Las Vegas.

-📍 Google Maps | Phone: (702) 822-7700 | Website | Hours: 9 am – 4 pm daily, Closed Tuesdays & Wednesdays | Entrance: $9.95, adults, $4.95 under 17
+📍 Google Maps | Phone: (702) 822-7700 | Website | Hours: 9 am – 4 pm Thurs-Mon; Closed Tues & Wed | Entrance: $9.95+ adults, $4.95+ ages 3-17 | 👉 Get Springs Preserve Tickets on Viator

 Cowabunga Canyon Water Park

-Have a family fun day with exciting water slides
+Have a family fun day with exciting water slides.

-📍 Google Maps | Phone: (725) 267-2262 | Website | Hours: Open Summer Only, 11 am – 6 pm weekdays, 11 am – 7 pm weekends | Entrance: $44.99, adults, $32.99 under 42” tall
+📍 Google Maps | Phone: (725) 267-2277 | Website | Hours: Open summer only, hours vary | Entrance: $39.99+ adults, $29.99 under 42” tall, free under 3

-At Cowabunga Canyon, there are thrilling water slides and attractions made for all ages.
-They have a huge water slide called Deuces Wild that drops you straight down; it may be a little bit intimidating for those with a fear of heights.
-For children, they have a huge splash pad called Buckaroo Bay which could keep them entertained all day.
+There are thrilling water slides and attractions made for all ages at Cowabunga Canyon.
+It has a huge water slide called Deuces Wild that drops you straight down.
+Note that it may be a little bit intimidating for those with a fear of heights.

-You will also find a wave pool which is fun to hang out in, and a regular pool if you just feel like swimming and relaxing.
-If you want to purchase a cabana by the pool, they have those available as well.
+If you want to purchase a cabana by the pool, Cowabunga Canyon has those available as well.
 There are also food and beverage options to keep you hydrated and full throughout the day.

 Mini Grand Prix

-Try a friendly go-kart race with the whole family
+Try a friendly go-kart race with the whole family.

-📍 Google Maps | Phone: (702) 259-7000 | Website | Hours: 11 am – 9 pm Mon-Thurs, 11 am – 10 pm Fri, 10 am – 10 pm Sat, 10 am – 9 pm Sun
+📍 Google Maps | Phone: (702) 259-7000 | Website | Hours: 10 am – 10 pm Sun-Thurs; 10 am – 11 pm Fri-Sat |👉 Get Go Kart Race Tickets

 Inside, there are many different arcade games to enjoy which makes for a super fun family night.
 There is also pizza, drinks, and sandwiches if you get hungry after all of that go-kart racing!